Local search for efficient causal effect estimation: Experiments

-\subsection{Time efficiency}
+\subsection{Time Efficiency}

-We compare the time efficiency of $CE^{2}LS$ with the other methods which also deal with latent variables, including EHS, LVIDA-FCI and LVIDA-rFCI.
+We compare the time efficiency of $CEELS$ with the methods which deal with latent variables, including EHS, LVIDA-FCI and LVIDA-rFCI.
+All experiments are performed on a PC with 2.6 GHz Intel Core i7 processor and 16 GB of memory (RAM).

-The time efficiency of $CE^{2}LS$ and the other methods with the two groups of synthetic datasets (as described in Section~\ref{subsubsec::expsyndataresults}) are listed in Fig.~\ref{Result:runningtime}.
-We can see that $CE^{2}LS$ is faster than the others.
-Moreover, as described in Section~\ref{subsec:bayesiannetwork}, EHS, LVIDA-FCI and LVIDA-rFCI did not return results within 2 hours in the synthetic dataset of INSURANCE BN, but $CE^{2}LS$ completed in 5 minutes.
+We record the running time of $CEELS$, EHS, LVIDA-FCI and LVIDA-rFCI from the experiments on the two groups of synthetic datasets as described in Section~\ref{app:subsec:syndata}) and draw the mean running time in Fig.~\ref{Result:runningtime}.
+We can see that $CEELS$ is faster than the others.
+As mentioned in Section~\ref{subsec:bayesiannetwork}, EHS, LVIDA-FCI and LVIDA-rFCI did not return results within 2 hours, but $CEELS$ completed in 5 minutes.
+Furthermore, the current global structure learning method has a very high time complexity even if some optimised search strategies are used~\cite{chickering2004large,aliferis2010local,cheng2020causal}.
+Hence, the local search method developed in this paper makes it possible to estimate causal effects unbiasedly from data with latent variables generated by a complex underlying causal graph.